clementapa/orangutan-image-video-detection/README.md

 </p>

 ## 👁️ About the model
-This is repository containing a full pipeline (from annotation to training) for building an orang outans detector.\
+This is repository containing a full pipeline (from annotation to training) for building an orangutans detector.\
-The model was trained using [this dataset](https://images.cv/dataset/orangutan-image-classification-dataset) for orang outan images and [this dataset](https://www.kaggle.com/datasets/slothkong/10-monkey-species/data) as background images.
+The model was trained using [this dataset](https://images.cv/dataset/orangutan-image-classification-dataset) for orangutan images and [this dataset](https://www.kaggle.com/datasets/slothkong/10-monkey-species/data) as background images.
 Annotations were obtained using zero shot object detection method [GroundingDino](https://github.com/IDEA-Research/GroundingDINO).

 My experiments are publicly available on Weights & Biases: [![](https://github.com/wandb/assets/blob/main/wandb-github-badge-gradient.svg)](https://wandb.ai/clementapa/orang_outan_detection?workspace=user-clementapa)